LostRhapsody/blackgate/README.md

 **Health Check Updates**

 We currently support health checks every 60 seconds, using either a dedicated health check endpoint or a "HEAD" request.
 The status of the check is displayed on the routes page.
 Remaining features to implement:
-- Trigger a health check from the Routes page, instead of waiting.
-- Using these in the backup endpoint mechanism, which has not started yet.
 - Additional states (degraded performance, only applicable to endpoints with real health checks)
 - Integration with the metrics system
 - Alerts via a webhook or other notification system (TBD)